Stateful Token Reduction for Long-Video Hybrid VLMs: Method

 We investigate how different reduction schedules interact with hybrid architectures, exploring a design space along two key dimensions: (1) \emph{where} to apply reduction, i.e., which layer types; and (2) \emph{when} to reduce, i.e., early versus progressive. \cref{fig:hybrid_patterns} illustrates the schedules we consider.

-\paragraph{Layer Type Selection.} Hybrid models interleave attention and Mamba layers (see architecture in ~\cref{fig:hybrid_patterns}), raising the question of which layer types should perform reduction.
-We consider three options: \emph{attention-only}, where only attention layers compute importance scores and prune tokens while Mamba layers process the full sequence; \emph{attention + Mamba}, where we additionally insert one or two Mamba-based reduction between each pair of attention layers; and \emph{all layers}, where a fine-grain reduction is applied at every layer throughout the model.
-Attention-only reduction is computationally simpler and leverages the natural sparsity of attention, while including Mamba layers enables finer-grained progressive pruning but requires computing the implicit importance scores defined in \cref{eq:ssm_importance}.
+\paragraph{Layer Type Selection.} Hybrid models interleave attention and Mamba layers (see \cref{fig:hybrid_patterns}), raising the question of where to apply reduction.
+We consider three options: \emph{attention-only}, where only attention layers compute importance and prune tokens; \emph{attention + Mamba}, which inserts one or two Mamba reductions between attention layers; and \emph{all layers}, where reduction is applied throughout the model.
+Attention-only is simpler and leverages attention sparsity, while including Mamba enables finer-grained pruning but requires computing the implicit importance scores in \cref{eq:ssm_importance}.

-\paragraph{Early versus Progressive Reduction.} A second design choice is whether to perform a single aggressive reduction early or to distribute reduction gradually across layers. \emph{Early reduction} prunes tokens once at the LLM input based on importance scores at early layers, following prior work on Transformer VLMs~\citep{khaki2025sparsevila}.
-This minimizes overhead but commits to pruning decisions before the model has deeply processed the visual content. \emph{Progressive reduction} instead preserves more tokens in early layers and gradually decreases the budget as depth increases, allowing the model to extract information before discarding tokens.
-Our analysis in \cref{sec:analysis} suggests that progressive schedules are better suited to the low cross-layer correlation we observe, since early importance scores are unreliable predictors of later relevance, deferring aggressive pruning reduces the risk of discarding critical information prematurely.